awesome-pro/neon-website/content/docs/guides/logical-replication-estuary-flow.md

 </Tabs>

-## Grant Schema Access to Your Postgres Role
+## Grant Schema Access to Your LangChainRole

 If your replication role does not own the schemas and tables you are replicating from, make sure to grant access.
 Run these commands for each schema: